Ecuador Resort Eco-Lodge

 General Notes

-Black Sheep Inn is about 5 hours driving from Quito.
-It is best to leave in the morning in order to insure great views along the way and to have enough time for photo breaks and stretching your legs.
+Black Sheep Inn is about 3-4 hours driving from Quito.
+It is best to leave in the morning in order to ensure great views along the way and to have enough time for photo breaks and stretching your legs.
+You no longer need a four wheel drive to get here, even the smallest rental cars make it.
+The entire driving loop is now paved.

-Many streets, roads, and intersections are not marked.
-Therefore I describe clear landmarks to look for as you drive.
-When I refer to bridges in the city, I am ignoring pedestrian walkways that go over the road.
-It may be helpful if someone ]can be your navigator, and read to you as you are driving.
-I apologize if the landmarks have changed or if some of the instructions are redundant.
+All roads in Ecuador have been greatly improved over the last few years.
+Many streets, roads, and intersections are only recently being marked.
+Therefore these instructions will describe clear landmarks to look for as you drive.
+When referring to bridges in the city, these instructions ignore pedestrian walkways that go over the road.
+It may be helpful if someone can be your navigator, and read to you as you are driving.
+Please be aware that landmarks are constantly changing and sorry if some of the instructions are redundant.

-From The Quito Airport -- Guayasamin Tunnel You have two options from the airport.
-The first option is
+You have two options from the center of Quito.
+The first option is:

 *This is now the quickest route.*

-From the Quito airport ask directions or follow the signs to head south on the street Amazonas.
-This is a main street that passes a few Banks, a large park (La Carolina) on your left and Malls.
+These directions start from the intersection of Naciones Unidas and Rio Amazonas.
+Head south on Amazonas.
+This is a main street that goes along a large park (La Carolina) on your left and Malls.
 At the J.W.
 Marriott, a big beige building on your left, turn left (east) on Francisco de Orellana.

 The traffic pattern has changed at 'El Trebol'; it is now a large traffic circle combined with and a clover leaf.
 Go until a bridge and clover leaf intersection, pass under the bridge and turn right, which loops you around to the top of the same bridge, merge and stay left following the road uphill.
-This is the first step out of Quito.
+This is the first step out of Quito on via General Ruminahui, also called E-35.

-This road resembles a highway and climbs up.
+This is currently a 2 lane highway up and 3 lanes down, you will climb up.
 Pass under a bridge and get in the right lane.
 Exit right before the next bridge.
 Sign says to Chillogallo.
-You are now climbing on the Nuevo Oriental heading south.
+You are now climbing on the Nuevo Oriental heading south; also called Simon Bolivar.
 This is a Quito bypass.
 It goes up high on the eastern ridge above Quito.
-There is a pull out on the right with a view over the Southern part of the city.
+There is a pull out on the right with a great view over the Southern part of the city.

-Continue on the Nuevo Oriental and follow a sign for 'Tambillo - Aloag - SUR'.
-This is a fast new road, El Periferico, that stays high.
-There will be a traffic light as the Pan American Highway merges in from the right.
-They are building an overpass intersection here.
+Continue on the Nuevo Oriental/Simon Bolivar and follow a sign for 'Tambillo - Aloag - SUR'.
+This is a fast road, El Periferico/Simon Bolivar, that stays high.
+The Pan American Highway merges in from the right and the road expands to 4 lanes each direction.

 You are now on the way to Latacunga (see Quilotoa Loop directions below).